AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

 This quantified expression is only true when all elements of the array :ada:`A` have a value of zero.

 Another kind of quantified expressions uses :ada:`for some`.
-The form is looks similar: :ada:`(for some I in A'Range => <condition on A(I)>`.
+The form looks similar: :ada:`(for some I in A'Range => <condition on A(I)>`.
 However, in this case the qualified expression tests whether the condition is true only on *some* elements (hence the name) instead of all